MIT-Scioly/MIT-Scioly.github.io/README.md

 To get started, follow the instructions on [Jekyll's installation page](https://jekyllrb.com/docs/installation/).
 To build and serve the site locally, run `bundle exec jekyll serve` from the root of this repository.

+Current update with jekyll has issues with old bundle version.
+You may need to reinstall it.

 ## Contributing

 To contribute to the site, you should get write access to the repo from the online logistics director.